tcl2020/tcl2020-build/README.md

 This script loads all of the Linux configurations.

 If you are creating your own container for tcl2020, then you can replace the tcl-2002-dev container with the Linux system you choose.
-The build scripts for tcl2020 should work with many container images which contain the C++ build tools.
+The build scripts for tcl2020 should be compatible with any container images which contain the C++ build tools supporting C++17 or better.

 ## Using tcl-2020-dev as a build server